kfjordt/11034-advanced-bim/Assignment 3/README.md

 ### 3 Information Exchange
 #### 3.1 Excel File
+The excel file containing infomation regarding the components and the LOD is attached in this 'Assignment 3' folder.
 #### 3.2 Description of Input Data
 1. IFC Data:
   a) Elements: The following IFC elements are relevant to our case: *IfcBeam, IfcSlab, IfcWall, IfcColumn, IfcFoundation*